Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry: Grant program guidelines

 Who is eligible to apply for funding

-Applications are open to young people between 18 and 35 years, who are working, employed or studying in an agriculture, fisheries or forestry related industry (including food and sustainable natural resource management).
+Applications are open to young people between 18 and 35 years, who are working, employed or studying in an agriculture, fisheries or forestry related industry (including food and sustainable natural resource management) in Australia.
 Applicants may include young producers (farmers, fishers, foresters etc), scientists and researchers, extension officers, students or industry advisers.

 To be eligible, applicants must meet all the requirements below: